RaphiMC/MinecraftAuth/README.md

 ## Features
 - Full support for Minecraft: Java Edition and Minecraft: Bedrock Edition
 - Basic support for Minecraft: Education Edition
-- Login using device code, credentials or a local webserver
+- Login using device code, credentials, a JavaFX WebView window or a local webserver
 - Refreshing and validating token chains
 - Serializing and deserializing token chains to and from json
 - Customizable login flows (Client ID, scopes, ...)